DRUPI: Dataset Reduction Using Privileged Information: Discussion

 \section{Discussion}

 \textbf{Different ways for synthesizing privileged information.} As discussed in Section~\ref{sec:Syn_PI}, there are multiple methods for synthesizing feature labels.
 A straightforward approach is to assign feature labels using a pre-trained model.
 However, as shown in Figure~\ref{fig:ablation}, this can sometimes degrade dataset quality.
 In contrast, learning feature labels offers greater flexibility and adaptability.
 As demonstrated in Figure~\ref{fig:ablation}(a), reduced datasets with learned feature labels significantly outperform those with directly assigned features.
 This is because feature labels extracted from a pre-trained model often lead to overly discriminative features with low diversity.
 The empirical results also support the observation that overly discriminative feature labels with strong task supervision can hurt performance in Figure~\ref{fig:ce_role}.
-More detailed results are provided in Table~\ref{tab:cross_all} in Appendix~\ref{app:supervision_n_features}.
+More detailed results about the experiments on different methods are provided in Table~\ref{tab:cross_all} in Appendix~\ref{app:supervision_n_features}.

 \textbf{Impact of feature label versatility and methods for utilizing feature labels.} We investigated the effect of synthesizing multiple feature labels for a single data-label pair.
 As shown in Figure~\ref{fig:ablation}(b), experiments demonstrate that increasing the number of feature labels enhances performance, likely due to the greater versatility captured by additional features.
 However, too many feature labels for a single input can introduce excessive diversity, leading to degraded performance.
 This verifies the trade-off between the diversity and discriminability of feature labels.
 Furthermore, averaging multiple feature labels outperforms random selection, which enables us to save only the averaged feature labels.
-Hence, increasing the number of feature labels does not bring more storage overhead.
+Thus, increasing the number of feature labels introduces no extra storage overhead.

 \textbf{Layer choice for supervision features.} We conducted an in-depth analysis to determine which ConvNet layer’s features are most effective for supervision.
 Specifically, we compared features extracted from the first, second, and final layers of a depth-3 ConvNet.
 Figure~\ref{fig:ablation}(c) shows that deeper layers consistently yielded better performance.
 This is likely due to the final layer’s ability to capture more complex and discriminative information, effectively representing high-level semantics.
 Therefore, we used the last layer’s features to supervise the synthesis of feature labels by default.